Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 November: Provence, France

 Come in late fall to this bucolic corner of southern France and you can gorge on two delicacies at once.
 It’s truffle season, and up to 80 percent of the black varieties of this tuber that grow in France originate right here, in Vaucluse.
-Head to the Friday morning market in Carpentras to watch them sell for prices that crypto-bros might envy, or try one of the tasting menus at a local restaurant that incorporates them into a multi-course meal—it’s pricey but unforgettable to dine at Sevin, right in the center of Avignon next to the Palais des Papes.
+By train or even by bike from Avignon, head to the Friday market in Carpentras (8 a.m. to 12:30 p.m.) to watch truffles sell for prices that crypto-bros might envy.
+Or try one of the tasting menus at a local restaurant that incorporates them into a multi-course meal—it’s pricey but unforgettable to dine at Sevin, right in the center of Avignon next to the Palais des Papes.

-Keep the gastronomic theme consistent by staying at Hotel de Cambis, where the rooms are categorized like wines—the top category is grand cru—and the decor is heavy on burgundy, red, and pink.
-From $165
+Two hours and 45 minutes by train from Paris, Avignon is a quaint base for exploring Provence.
+Keep the gastronomic theme going by staying at the colorful Hotel de Cambis, where the rooms are categorized like wines (premier cru, grand cru) and the decor is heavy on burgundy, red, and pink.
+The hotel is around the corner from excellent contemporary art museum Collection Lambert Avignon, spread across two 18th-century mansions.

-A street in Dubrovnik's ancient city center in December, the buildings strung with blue garlands and lights
+A street at night in Dubrovnik's ancient city center, with buildings strung with blue garlands and lights

-There’s plenty to celebrate when December rolls around in Dubrovnik.
+There’s plenty to celebrate in Dubrovnik when December rolls around.

 Photo by OPIS Zagreb/Shutterstock